ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

-This document provides a simple mechanism to attach semantic information to REST APIs that rely on different dialects of [JSONSCHEMA].
+This document provides a simple mechanism to attach semantic information to REST APIs that rely on different dialects of [JSONSCHEMA], thus supporting a contract-first schema design.

 For example, the OpenAPI Specifications (see [OAS]) allow to describe REST APIs